grantsrb/blotching/readme.md

     "pre_epochs": int
-        the number of epochs to wait before sampling new data
+        the number of epochs to wait before sampling new data "in_place": bool
+        if true, the augmentations will replace the existing examples. if false, the augmentations will be added to the existing dataset.
+    "aug_mod": int
+        a modulus to determine the frequency of data manipulations. manipulations are augmentations, axings, or star bootstraps

     "max_val_loops": int
         enforces a limit on the number of validation iterations.
 This